Euro zone growth rebounds, inflation tops ECB target - Up News Info

 Among the outperformers were the euro zone’s third and fourth largest economies, Italy and Spain, with quarterly growth respectively of 2.7% and 2.8%.
 Portugal’s tourism-heavy economy expanded by 4.9%.

-Since the start of 2020 the euro zone has twice suffered two consecutive quarters of contraction – defined as a technical recession – with coronavirus curbs hitting most recently in the period spanning the end of 2020 and the start of 2021.
+Since the start of 2020 the euro zone has twice suffered two consecutive quarters of contraction – defining a technical recession – with coronavirus curbs hitting most recently in the period spanning the end of 2020 and the start of 2021.

 Advertisement